 Flavor

-- White Cornmeal: White cornmeal has a more neutral and delicate flavor, which makes it suitable for a wide range of recipes.
+- White Cornmeal: White cornmeal has a more neutral and delicate flavor, making it suitable for many recipes.
 It tends to absorb the flavors of other ingredients in dishes.

 - Yellow Cornmeal: Yellow cornmeal has a stronger, cornier flavor that can be more pronounced in dishes.
 It imparts a distinct corn taste to recipes.